Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 4 – Empirical Study on Counterparty Credit Risk.md

 In contemporary financial systems, counterparty credit risk (CCR) constitutes a central source of exposure for banks, particularly in derivatives and interbank markets.
 It arises when one institution faces the risk that its counterparty will default before the settlement of a financial transaction.
 Since the global financial crisis of 2008, international regulatory frameworks, especially Basel III, have placed greater emphasis on the identification, quantification, and control of CCR.
 Nevertheless, the quantitative measurement of CCR continues to rely on both structural and market-based approaches, with the KMV model remaining one of the most widely used frameworks (Merton 1974; Pykhtin and Zhu 2006; Gregory 2015).

 The KMV model, derived from the Merton (1974) structural theory of corporate default, treats a firm's equity as a call option on its assets.
 The probability of default depends on the position of the firm's asset value relative to a default barrier, expressed in standard deviation units as the Distance to Default (DD).
 The DD serves as a continuous measure of solvency: a higher DD implies greater financial strength and a lower likelihood of default.
-The Expected Default Frequency (EDF), computed as the probability that the asset value falls below the default barrier, translates DD into an explicit probability of default.

-While the KMV model captures the structural foundations of default behavior, it assumes constant asset volatility.
+The Expected Default Frequency (EDF), computed as the probability that the asset value falls below the default barrier, translates DD into an explicit probability of default.While the KMV model captures the structural foundations of default behavior, it assumes constant asset volatility.
 In reality, financial markets exhibit volatility clustering and time-varying variance, particularly during episodes of market turbulence.
 To address this limitation, the present study incorporates a Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model into the KMV framework (Engle 1982; Bollerslev 1986).
 The GARCH(1,1) specification models the conditional variance of returns as a function of past shocks and previous volatility, allowing the model to adapt dynamically to evolving market conditions.

 The integration of the GARCH and KMV frameworks produces a dynamic structural model that links firm fundamentals with market-derived risk factors.
 This approach enables the measurement of solvency for each institution at a given point in time and the analysis of how market shocks influence credit-risk dynamics.
 The empirical analysis focuses on ten major U.S. banks: JPMorgan Chase, Bank of America, Citigroup, Capital One, PNC Financial, Wells Fargo, M&T Bank, Fifth Third Bank, Truist Financial, and U.S. Bancorp.
-Together, these institutions represent a substantial share of the U.S. financial system and are central participants in interbank and derivative markets.

-The observation period from January 2018 to December 2024 encompasses both stable and turbulent market phases, including the COVID-19 crisis of 2020.
+Together, these institutions represent a substantial share of the U.S. financial system and are central participants in interbank and derivative markets.The observation period from January 2018 to December 2024 encompasses both stable and turbulent market phases.
 This range allows for the examination of how solvency indicators such as DD and EDF respond to macroeconomic stress and subsequent recovery.
 The dataset combines daily market data (stock prices and volatilities) with balance-sheet variables (total assets, liabilities, and debt structure), forming a comprehensive basis for model calibration and estimation.

 The empirical objectives of this chapter are twofold.
 First, it seeks to evaluate the solvency and default risk of the selected banks using market-based information.
 Second, it examines whether the results are consistent with the capital adequacy principles outlined in Basel III, which require banks to maintain sufficient buffers against counterparty default.
 By comparing model-implied solvency indicators with regulatory standards, the analysis provides insights into the effectiveness of the GARCH–KMV framework as a quantitative tool for assessing counterparty credit risk.